loophp/collection/docs/pages/api.rst

 partition
 ~~~~~~~~~

-With one or multiple callable, partition the items into two subgroups of items.
+Partition the collection into two subgroups of items using one or more callables.

 .. warning:: The `callbacks` parameter is variadic and will be evaluated as a logical ``OR``.
              If you're looking for a logical ``AND``, you have to make multiple calls to the
              same operation.

-The raw `Partition` operation returns a generator yielding two iterators only.
+The raw ``Partition`` operation returns a generator yielding two iterators.

-The first inner iterator is the result of a `filter` operation, it contains items
+The first inner iterator is the result of a ``filter`` operation, it contains items
-who has met the provided callback.
+that have met the provided callback(s).
-The second and last inner is the result of a `reject` operation, it contains items
+The second (and last) inner iterator is the result of a ``reject`` operation, it contains items
-who has not met the provided callback.
+that have not met the provided callback(s).

-When the `partition` operation is used through the `Collection` object, the two
+When the ``partition`` operation is used through the ``Collection`` object, the two
-resulting iterators will be converted and mapped into a `Collection` object.
+resulting iterators will be converted and mapped into a ``Collection`` object.

-The first inner collection contains items who has met the provided callback.
+The first inner collection contains items that have met the provided callback(s).
-The second and last collection contains items who has not met the provided callback.
+The second (and last) collection contains items that have not met the provided callback(s).

 Interface: `Partitionable`_